 Texas A&M University-Commerce has riding horses and a breeding herd.
 Prospective students have the opportunity to board their horses at the Equine Center.

 The Mary Bonham Equine Pavilion at A&M - Commerce was completed in November 2012.
 This equine pavilion has a 110' X 180' covered riding arena, bleachers, 20 stalls for student boarding, 2 wash racks, and 2 tack rooms each with 10 student tack lockers.
 The Equine Center also has a smaller outdoor riding arena that is used for obstacles and groundwork and a larger outdoor riding arena that is equipped with chutes.
 The Equine Center has a working barn on property where routine tasks and procedures are completed - tacking up, health care, farrier work, etc. The Equine Center also houses a show barn with 7 stalls, a wash rack, and 2 stocks.
 This barn is also home to the Equine Center classroom.

-Although all equine programs have goals that differ from livestock and crop programs where food is the end product, raising horses requires paying attention to the same animal health, environmental, and economic concerns.
 By studying or working at the University’s Equine Center under supervision of faculty and staff, students improve their skills and understanding of horses.
-Also, students learn how the University Farm acreage is managed so that horse-quality hay can be produced and so that natural resources are used in an environmentally-friendly fashion.
+Also, students learn how the University Farm acreage is managed, e.g., production of horse-quality hay and the responsible use of natural resources.

-For more information or to set up a tour, please contact Lindsey Walton at 903-886-5901 or Lindsey.Walton@tamuc.edu
+For more information or to set up a tour, please contact the Equine Center at 903-886-5901 or Roger.Skipper@tamuc.edu.